The-FinAI/PIXIU/README.md

 The repository is organized into several key components, each serving a unique purpose in the financial NLP pipeline:

-- **FLARE**: Our Financial Language Understanding and Prediction Evaluation Benchmark.
-FLARE serves as the evaluation suite for financial LLMs, with a focus on understanding and prediction tasks across various financial contexts.
+- **FinBen**: Our Financial Language Understanding and Prediction Evaluation Benchmark.
+FinBen serves as the evaluation suite for financial LLMs, with a focus on understanding and prediction tasks across various financial contexts.
 - **FIT**: Our Financial Instruction Dataset.
 FIT is a multi-task and multi-modal instruction dataset specifically tailored for financial tasks.
 It serves as the training ground for fine-tuning LLMs for these tasks.

 - **FinMA**: Our Financial Large Language Model (LLM).
 FinMA is the core of our project, providing the learning and prediction power for our financial tasks.